Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Review of existing methods and preview of proposed methods

 \textbf{Preview of our proposed methods.} Inspired by DoG \citep{ivgi2023dog}, we propose simple parameter-free variants of AdaGrad and Adam, which we call AdaGrad++ and Adam++ respectively.
 Specifically, AdaGrad++ follows the update rule of AdaGrad in \eqref{eq:adagrad}, but with

 where $d$ is the dimension of $\xb$.
 Note that $\eta_t$ is the maximum distance between the initialization $\xb_0$ and all the iterates along the optimization trajectory normalized by $\sqrt{d}$.
-Moreover, a specific and simplified case in Adam++ is directly based on the update rule of Adam in \eqref{eq:adam}, with
+Moreover, a specific and simplified case in Adam++ is directly based on the update rule of Adam in \eqref{eq:adam}, with equivalent learning rate

-Compared with existing parameter-free versions of AdaGrad and Adam, AdaGrad++ and Adam++ are in much simpler form. \CC{Interestingly, despite the simplicity, our analysis demonstrates that AdaGrad++ and Adam++ enjoy good theoretical convergence guarantees, and perform surprisingly well in various experiments.
+Compared with existing parameter-free versions of AdaGrad and Adam, AdaGrad++ and Adam++ are in a much simpler form. \CC{Interestingly, despite the simplicity, our analysis demonstrates that AdaGrad++ and Adam++ enjoy good theoretical convergence guarantees, and perform very well in various experiments.
 For more details, please refer to Sections \ref{section:adagrad++} and \ref{section:adam++}.}